 How is the PANRE scored?

 Scores are scaled using statistics.
 The minimum scaled score is 200, and the maximum score is 800.

 What’s the passing score for the PANRE?

 What happens if I fail the PANRE?

 Life happens.
 Between practicing medicine, studying for the boards, having a personal life, and dealing with a global pandemic, there is always the possibility that you might not pass the exam.
-We believe in you, which is why your subscription is extended until you pass.
+We believe in you, which is why your subscription comes with a pass guarantee: your subscription is extended for free until you pass your exam.
 Even if you didn’t use Rosh Review before taking your exam and you didn’t pass, you get a complimentary subscription until you succeed.
 We’re here to stand with you throughout your career—not just sell you a product and move on.

 How many times can I take the PANRE?

 In your final 2 years of certification (years 9 and 10), you can take the PANRE four times total (twice in year 9 and up to three times year 10).
 Like the PANCE, the PANRE can only be taken once in a 90-day period.

 What is a CAQ?